uoregon-libraries/rais-image-server/README.md

 images within [chronam](https://github.com/LibraryOfCongress/chronam).

-It has been updated to allow more command-line options, more source file formats, more features, and conformance to the [IIIF](http://iiif.io/) spec.
+It has been updated to allow more command-line options, more source file formats, more features, conformance to the [IIIF](http://iiif.io/) spec, and experimental DeepZoom support.

 The University of Oregon's primary use case is the [Historic Oregon Newspapers](http://oregonnews.uoregon.edu/) project.